Right Arm Pain: 14 Causes, What It Means & Treatment

 Pain can occur at any point of the right arm, from the shoulder to the elbow to the wrist, and is usually a sign of problems in the muscles, tendons, nerves, joints, blood vessels, and skin.
-Arm pain may indicate a more serious problem, like a neurological disease or a heart attack, although these conditions will present with additional symptoms
+Arm pain with other symptoms, like tingling, weakness or skin color changes, may indicate a more serious problem, like a neurological disease or a heart attack.

-To identify the exact cause of the right arm pain, you are advised to seek medical attention.
-The doctor will assess your symptoms, perform a physical exam of the right arm, and, if necessary, order tests to reach a diagnosis to indicate the most correct treatment.
+To identify the exact cause of your right arm pain, you should see a doctor for assessment.
+The doctor will evaluate your symptoms, perform a physical exam of the right arm, and, if necessary, order tests to reach a diagnosis to indicate the most correct treatment.

 Imagem ilustrativa número 2